ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

   project-specific contribution information

 Projects in the PyAnsys ecosystem take advantage of `Sphinx`_, a tool for building documentation for Python-based projects.
-As shown in :numref:`doc structure diag`, Sphinx requires a ``doc`` directory with a specific structure:
+Sphinx requires a ``doc`` directory with a specific structure:

 .. include:: diag/doc_structure_diag.rst